 9. Soon the mixture will start leaving the edges of the pan.
 Now add ¼ teaspoon cardamom powder.
-Mix well.
+Stir and mix well.

-10. Switch off the flame and transfer the halwa to a serving dish.
+10. Switch off the heat and transfer the halwa to a serving dish.
 As the halwa cools it will thicken more.

-11. Garnish with finely chopped dry fruits.
+11. While serving garnish with finely chopped nuts.
 In the below photo I have garnished the halwa with finely chopped almonds and pistachios.
 You can also use finely chopped cashews.
 Serve ragi halwa warm or chilled.

 - ½ cup ragi (nachni flour or finger millet flour). i used organic ragi flour